Vascular Plants of North Carolina

 IdentificationThis species (or subspecies of A. tricoccum according to some references) is quite similar to Red Ramps in appearance.
 However, it has two narrow strap-like basal leaves that are often just 1 inch wide, they have essentially no petiole visible above ground, and the lowest part of the leaves is white.
 Red Ramps has leaves typically 2 inches wide, and they have a narrow but obvious petiole that is reddish or pinkish.
 In addition, the erect umbel of creamy flowers has many fewer flowers, typically 10-18, than found on Red Ramps (typically 30-55 flowers).
 Several of the specimens at NCU (University of North Carolina herbarium) are of flowering stalks, with only perhaps 15 flowers in the umbel.
 However, it is not certain if one could prove these are true A. burdickii and not depauperate specimens of A. tricoccum, though it is hoped that the identifications are indeed correct.

-Taxonomic CommentsAs indicated above, some references, including both Weakley (2018) and NatureServe, shows this as a valid species, and NatureServe's Global Rank of G4G5 lacks the "dreaded" Q to the rank that would indicate Questionable taxonomy.
-The Flora of North America website and some others have this entity as just a variety -- A. tricoccum var. burdickii.
+Taxonomic CommentsAs indicated above, some references, such as Weakley (2024), consider this as a valid species.
+The Flora of North America website and some others such as NatureServe have this entity as just a variety -- A. tricoccum var. burdickii.

 Other Common Name(s)Narrowleaf Wild Leek, White Ramps